doamatto/steam-game-randomizer/README.md

 # Random Steam Game Picker

 This is a simple tool that can look in your profile's game inventory (granted you have a public profile and game activity) and randomly give you a game to play.
-This is nice for people who don't know what to play or have way too many games.
+This is nice for people who don't know what to play or have wa y too many games.

 **Q:** Is this both CLI and web?